Gastronomy

 Discover the authentic flavors of Rio de Janeiro in its vibrant streets, bustling markets, and local bars.
+As a country, Brazil boasts unique regional street food traditions, and Rio stands out for its lively and diverse offerings.
 Cariocas are passionate about their food, and the best way to understand their culture is often through the delicious bites served on sidewalks, beach kiosks, and modest stalls across the city.

 Coxinha

-Coxinha is a teardrop-shaped croquette stuffed with seasoned shredded chicken and often catupiry cheese, then deep-fried until golden and crispy.
-It’s one of the most beloved snacks in Brazil, enjoyed at any time of day.
+Coxinha is a teardrop-shaped croquette stuffed with seasoned shredded chicken and often catupiry cheese, a type of Brazilian cream cheese, then deep-fried until golden and crispy.
+This popular street food is found at street stalls throughout Rio and is one of the most beloved snacks in Brazil, enjoyed at any time of day.
+Coxinha is often enjoyed with a caipirinha, a traditional Brazilian cocktail.

 Where to try: Casa do Pão de Queijo, beach kiosks in Copacabana, or Bar Urca.